SakuJoe/Enshrouded/Enshrouded Skill Tree Overhaul.md

 Parrying an attack bashes the enemy, briefly exposing its back for 1s.

-This duration is extended by +1s if the bashed enemy is struck from behind with a one-handed or two-handed weapon *(Can be triggered only once.
-Maximum duration 1+1s)*.
+This duration is extended by +1s if the bashed enemy is struck from behind with a one-handed or two-handed weapon *(Duration can be extended only once)*.

 Additionally, arrows can now be parried.
 Parried arrows are reflected back toward the enemy who fired them.